 Did you know that San Antonio is one of the most family-friendly metropolitan areas in Texas and in the country?
 If you’re relocating with your family in tow, living in San Antonio may be ideal.

-Find out why moving to San Antonio is a great choice, learn about hurdles you’ll face, and figure out how to coordinate your move with this comprehensive guide.
+Find out why moving to San Antonio is a great choice, learn about hurdles you’ll face, and figure out how to coordinate your move.
 Not sure what to expect or if San Antonio is a good place to live?
 We’ve got you covered.

-First off, is it affordable to buy a home in one of the best neighborhoods in San Antonio?
-Yes, unless you’re downtown, it’s relatively easy and very affordable to buy in most areas.
+It’s very affordable to buy a home in one of the best neighborhoods in San Antonio.
+Unless you’re downtown, it’s relatively easy and very affordable to buy in most areas.
+However, if you’re looking to buy, don’t wait too long.
 The median home price in the San Antonio market has been on a steady incline over the past few years.
-But, housing costs are still much more attainable than they are in cities like Sacramento.

 The San Antonio Board of Realtors released a report showing a median home price of $199,400 for the first quarter of 2017.
 Also, more than half the homes listed in San Antonio were priced under $200,000 during this period.
 This average price point makes it easy to find a home below the state of Texas’ median home price of $215,000.